fun33333/HDMS/Docs/Help Desk.md

 **Description**
  Whenever a ticket’s status changes (e.g., *Assigned → In Progress → Resolved*),
- the system automatically pushes a notification to all **connected participants** of that ticket (Requester, Assignee, Moderator).
+ the system automatically pushes a notification to all **connected participants** of that ticket (requestor, Assignee, Moderator).

 `flowchart TD`
     `A1[Ticket Status Updated by Moderator or Assignee] --> B1[Emit Real-Time Event via WebSocket]`